 That, my friend, is good news!

 Just as Paul declared in Philippians 4:13, we can do all things, including learning to be content, through the strength we receive following Christ.
 Here are 4 ways to find contentment in Christ:

-- Accept rejection.
+#1 Accept rejection.
 That sounds crazy because rejection is not easy.
 But overcoming feeling rejected is a secret to moving past approval seeking.
-Rejection is part of life, but it can help us grow closer to God as we realize our weaknesses can actually be strengths.
+Rejection and betrayal are part of life and help us grow closer to God when we realize our weaknesses are actually strengths.
 Our weakness reveals our dependence on God for a peaceful, free life.